sonic-net/SONiC/doc/techsupport/auto_techsupport_gen.md

 ```

 ### 6.2 Monitor Techsupport creation
-The script will use the last_techsupport_run field in the State DB to determine whether to run techsupport based on the cooloff period configured by the user.
-To have the last_techsupport_run upto date, techsupport-monit.{path, service} units is used.
+These units are used to cleanup the old Techsupport dumps, when the limit configured by the user is crossed.

 #### techsupport-monit.path